 Homemade cat toys are free and as effective as purchased cat toys therefore they are better 😉 – Cats like kids can tire of toys so it makes sense to avoid splashing out on them because they’ll end up under the bed or sideboard and ultimately in the bin (trash can).
 Here are some examples of homemade toys for cats.

 Cat Toy Paper Ball

-Here’s some ideas on how to make a cat toy.
-There is something to be said about the simplicity of this homemade cat toy.
+There is something to be said about the simplicity of this toy.
 So many cat lovers think they have to provide their feline friends with expensive cat toys in order to amuse them.
 This is certainly not the case.
 The paper ball cat toy has withstood the test of time!

 All you have to do to make this cat toy is to take a plain sheet of standard 8 ½” x 11’’ paper and crumple it into a nice compact ball.
 You may have to squash the ball down quite a bit so that the ball has some density to it, and this will also make it roll better.
 The cat ball toy should be approximately 1 ½ inches in diameter.
 Make sure it is large enough so that your cat will not be able to swallow it.

-I have to put in this well known video because it is such a perfect homemade cat toy.
-The cat makes the raw material for the toy.
+I have to put in this well known video because it is such a perfect toy.
+The cat makes the raw material for it.

 Ping pong cat toy